tst-ccamp/earthenterprise_wiki/Install-Fusion-or-Earth-Server.md

 **At this point, you have fully built the install package.
 The Fusion and Earth Server installers use this package to install their respective components.

 ## **Installing Fusion**
-To install fusion run the following command:
+To install fusion only run the following command:

     cd earth_enterprise/src/installer
     sudo ./install_fusion.sh

+If you plan to also install Server, instead run:

+    cd earth_enterprise/src/installer
+    sudo ./install_fusion.sh -nop

 The installer can use the default install directory of /tmp/fusion_os_install.
 If you placed the install package in a different location, you can pass that location as a parameter to the installer.